-If you don't have access to professional equipment, you can still get a great result by taking photos in good lighting conditions, styling your products artfully and editing with apps.
+If you don't have access to professional equipment, you can still create clever Instagram marketing and get a great result by taking photos in good lighting conditions, styling your products artfully and editing with apps.
 Try to keep any filters relevant to your brand and as consistent as possible for a strong visual identity.

 Show the lifestyle behind the brand

-Alternate product photos with lifestyle images that speak to your target audience, and reinforces your brand as a whole.
+Alternate product photos with lifestyle images that speak to your target audience, and reinforces your brand as a whole is a great way to use Instagram to promote your brand.
 This could be behind-the-scenes snaps, inspiring or aspirational photos or well-curated quotes.
 Even if these photos don't include your products or logo, they will build on how users view your brand and mentally tie it to a particular lifestyle.

 For example, a swimwear brand aimed at 18-24-year-old women might include photos of the beach, sunsets, and happy, tanned beach-goers which will then enhance the impact of posts showing the products themselves, whilst establishing the brand as related to these things.